-On June 14 and June 30, the Correctional Training Facility and the Division of Rehabilitative Programs hosted two Integrated Substance Use Disorder Treatment (ISUDT) graduations on Facilities B and C.
+On June 14 and June 30, the Correctional Training Facility (CTF) and the Division of Rehabilitative Programs hosted two Integrated Substance Use Disorder Treatment (ISUDT) graduations on Facilities B and C.

 ISUDT is a comprehensive, cross-divisional, evidence-based program.
 It also includes Cognitive Behavioral Interventions (CBI) to identify incarcerated people at risk for substance use disorder related harms, providing treatment to reduce overdose risk and other disorder associated complications.
 Treatment may also include Medication Assisted Treatment, as clinically indicated.